-- Bentley Wood High School is delighted with the exceptional progress Year 11 students have made, including their Progress 8 of 1.03, the school continues on an upward trajectory of improved outcomes at both KS4 and KS5. - The successful award of another Condition Improvement Fund project to make improvements across the premises. - Effective and targeted intervention for students across the age ranges.
-This also includes running a very successful summer school for the new Year 6 intake, targeting particular students who need extensive transition support. - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff. - End of Key Stage 2 results for children reaching the expected standard in reading, writing and maths were well above the national average. - Year 1 phonics scores were above national comparators. - Aylward achieved the Healthy Schools Award. - Ofsted described Aylward as having an ambitious curriculum.
+- Bentley Wood was inspected by Ofsted on 14th and 15th November 2023.
+This was the School's first inspection since May 2012 (graded as Outstanding).
+The school was graded as Outstanding once again. - Bentley Wood High School is delighted with the exceptional progress year 11 students have made, including their Progress 8 of 0.88, the school continues on an upward trajectory of improved outcomes at both KS4 and KS5. - The successful award of another three Condition Improvement Fund projects to make improvements across the premises. - Effective and targeted intervention for students across the age ranges.
+This also includes running a very successful summer school for the new year 6 intake, targeting particular students who need extensive transition support. - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff. - End of key stage 2 results for children reaching the expected standard in reading, writing and maths were well above the national average. - Aylward achieved the Healthy Schools Silver Award, Silver School Games Mark Award and also Parliament Gold Award over the past year. - Ensuring students have the same access to electronic resources and use of a device, both in and outside of school, through the one to one device scheme at the High School.